Whisky-App/Whisky/README.md

 # FAQ

-### The direct download link for the toolkit doesn't work

-Make sure you're logged in to the Apple Developer website.
-If it still won't work use an [indirect link](https://developer.apple.com/download/all/?q=game%20porting%20toolkit).

 ### Do I need to follow the steps in the toolkit's README?

 No, you don't, in fact you shouldn't follow them.